 Participants focus on concepts relevant to the nursing care of the injured, hospitalized patient:

 Learners participate in interactive, expanding case scenarios that address the needs of hospitalized patients with injuries to major body systems.
 Each module introduces specific trauma care concepts including pathophysiology, patient assessment, and complications.
 Surgical, medical, and nursing management options and outcome criteria are introduced while analyzing patients with:

 Each interactive expanding case scenario promotes critical thinking, knowledge synthesis, and clinical reasoning skills by inviting learners to:

 TCAR Education Programs (a division of VisionEm Inc.) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Continuing education contact hours are also provided through Visionem Inc., a provider approved by the California Board of Registered Nursing, Provider Number CEP 15483.
 To receive a certificate of completion, learners must submit an online course evaluation and attend 2 class days (14 contact hours) or 1 day (7 contact hours).
-As an ANCC accredited provider, the continuing education credits earned are accepted by all state boards of nursing.

 Importantly, TCAR/PCAR charges are ALL-INCLUSIVE–there are no hidden or additional fees, which makes budgeting easy.
 And, because we do most of the work for you, many hours of your valuable time will not be spent on class preparation, registration, money handling, or follow-up.